What is Frotteurism?

 Also, as mentioned before, frotteurism can be considered a part of courtship disorder.
 In this framework, frotteurism is, for the paraphile, the equivalent to “heavy petting” and/or foreplay.
 According to surveys conducted in the nineties, one-third of the subjects had admitted to engaging in behavior that would meet the definition of frotteurism.
 Though most men have probably experienced the urge to touch an attractive woman they see in public, persistent performance of these behaviors qualifies them as a paraphilia.1

 What is the Treatment?

 Treatment typically involves psychotherapy and behavioral therapy.
-Medications can also be used.
-Behavior therapy is commonly used to treat Frotteurism.
-The frotteur must learn to control the impulse to touch non-consenting victims.
-Medroxyprogesterone, a female hormone, is sometimes prescribed to decrease sexual desire.1
+In behavioral therapy, the frotteur must learn to control the impulse to touch nonconsenting victims.
+Medroxyprogesterone acetate, a predominantly female hormone, is sometimes prescribed to decrease sexual desire.1